matteocam/matteocam.github.io/index.md

 I'm a post-doctoral researcher at the [IMDEA Software Institute](https://software.imdea.org/index.html), currently working with
-[Dario Fiore](http://www.dariofiore.it/) on cryptographic protocols for verifiable computation.
+[Dario Fiore](http://www.dariofiore.it/) on probabilistic proof systems.

 In 2018 I received a Ph.D. from the Graduate Center of the City University of New York where I worked with [Rosario Gennaro](http://www-cs.ccny.cuny.edu/~rosario/).